 If you need to contact Apple, you can click Case Activity, then Create a New Case.
 The latter lets you create a support case with all the information about your device already filled in, making it easier to manage.
 If, for example, your iMac won’t start up, it may be difficult to find its serial number, which you’ll need for repairs.
 But if that number’s listed in your support profile—either because you bought it from Apple, or registered it yourself—you can save yourself that step.

 There’s one more reason this support profile is useful.
 If you register all of your Apple products, it will serve as a handy list in case you need to contact an insurer when one of them is damaged or stolen.
 The support profile won’t provide actual invoices, but it will show which models you owned.
 While it doesn’t display purchase dates, you can figure that out for recent items, based on when their warranty coverage ends.

-Note that there’s another little-known profile page that you should know about.
+another little-known profile page that you should know about.
 This one has a slightly different front page, where only your devices are listed.
 That list gives you one-click access to Apple’s Express Lane support service—which can be even faster than going through your support profile.
 It’s essentially the same as starting a new case from your support profile, after selecting an item.